We round-up the latest news about Ubuntu 18.10, including the release date, planned features, upgrade process, and more.

 Btw, do let us know if you hear of something!

-We’ll be keeping this article updated as and when new features land and major developments are announced.
-If you hear, spot or learn of something before we do, please do let us know via our tip form!
+We will keep this article updated as and when new features land or major developments are announced.
+If you hear, spot or learn of something before we do please do let us know via our tip form or on Twitter.